-A downside to modern computing is it’s made data more vulnerable.
+Modern computing has made data more vulnerable.
 Devices no longer sit on desks, behind locked doors, isolated from the world.
 Instead, they are in your pocket, connected to the internet, acting as a portal to online services.
 And those services are themselves vulnerable to attack from countless online entities.

 Short of turning off internet access and gluing your iPhone to a wall, what measures can you take to protect your devices and data?
-Our tips offer some suggestions.
+These tips, apps and accessories should help ensure your iPhone, files, and login details don’t fall into the wrong hands.

 Get started